The Treble Clef: An Overview

 The treble clef

-The treble clef is a type of musical notation that is used to indicate which pitch should be played when reading and writing music.
+The Treble Clef is a type of musical notation that is used to indicate which pitch is G on a staff.
+As a result, it’s also known as the G clef.

-It’s also known as the G clef as when drawing a treble clef, it loops and wraps itself around the note G on the staff.
+When drawing a treble clef, it loops and wraps itself around the second line from the bottom of the staff.
+This shows us where the note G above middle C is on the staff.

-Originally the treble looked like a letter G too but over the years, as it was written down thousands of times by different scribes, it’s evolved into what we know it as today.
+Originally, the treble clef actually looked like the letter G, too, but over the years, as it was written down tens of thousands of times by different scribes, it’s evolved into what we know it today.

 History of the treble clef